ntop/ntopng/doc/src/self_monitoring/influxdb_monitor.rst

   InfluxDB Monitor Alerts

-ntopng keeps retrying even when the :code:`health` is red to recover as soon as InflulxDB becomes fully functional again.
+ntopng keeps retrying even when the :code:`health` is red to recover as soon as InfluxDB becomes fully functional again.

 Timeseries of items shows in the overview are available as well from the *char* page.